The Mourning Doves of Lovejoy Cemetery

 The circus wreck, the unknown dead, and the evening doves of Durand, Michigan

 This is why I always visit cemeteries everywhere I go.
-There's usually a story.
-And even when it's a gut wrenching sad story, it's an interesting story worth telling.
-The 1903 circus train wreck in Durand, Michigan, left behind one of the most haunting memorials I've ever encountered.
+There is usually a story.
+And even when it is a gut wrenching sad story, it is an interesting story worth telling.
+The 1903 circus train wreck in Durand, Michigan, left behind one of the most haunting memorials I have ever encountered.

-From the cemetery's edge, you can see gorgeous farmland rolling away toward the horizon.
-Neat rows of soybeans and corn stretching into the distance like green waves frozen mid-motion.
-It's the kind of view that makes you understand why people settle somewhere and decide to stay forever, even after forever comes calling.
+From the cemetery’s edge, you can see gorgeous farmland rolling away toward the horizon.
+Neat rows of soybeans and corn stretching into the distance like green waves frozen mid motion.
+It is the kind of view that makes you understand why people settle somewhere and decide to stay forever, even after forever comes calling.

-But it's the giant tree that draws you in.
+But it is the giant tree that draws you in.
 Some massive weeping specimen with branches that cascade down like a natural cathedral, seemingly protecting an inner section of plots where many of the headstones bear dates that break your heart.
 Children, mostly.
-The smaller stones tell their own quiet stories: "Our Baby," "Gone Too Soon," names and dates that span mere months or single-digit years.
+The smaller stones tell their own quiet stories.
+“Our Baby.”
+“Gone Too Soon.”
+Names and dates that span mere months or single digit years.

 It rises from the earth near the cemetery’s entrance like an accusing finger pointed at the sky, gray granite weathered but still legible: “In Memory of the Unknown Dead… Railroad Wreck of the Great Wallace Shows – August 6th, 1903.”
 Ten people buried together, their names lost to history, but their story somehow more powerful for its incompleteness.